dkw-aau/qse/README.md

 | qse_approximate_query_based | set the value to extract shapes from an endpoint using QSE-Approximate            | `true` or `false` |

-Depending on the approach you have chosen from one of the above, you have to set some parameters listed in this [table](https://github.com/dkw-aau/qse/blob/main/README-config-table.md)
+Depending on the approach you have chosen from one of the above, you have to set parameters listed in this [table](https://github.com/dkw-aau/qse/blob/main/README-config-table.md) to run QSE.

 #### 3.3.
 Pruning Thresholds
 You can define various values of pruning thresholds in the `pruning_thresholds.csv` available in [config/pruning/](https://github.com/dkw-aau/qse/tree/main/config/pruning) directory.